fuhry/fuhry.com/pages/cars/gti.md

 During the 3 months I was driving it, I fixed everything and made it a car you could be proud of again.

 Then I drove it to Jersey to pick up a Craigslist find, and as I was getting off of the highway, a loud clunking sound came from the motor.
-I ripped off the timing cover and felt the belt.
+I ripped off the upper timing cover and felt the belt.
 It was loose.

-Ultimately what killed the valves was a weak bolt on the idler pulley, which is driven by the timing belt.
-The bolt snapped in half, halting force transmission to the camshafts and causing the pistons to collide with the valves.
+Ultimately what killed it was a weak bolt on the tensioner pulley, which is driven by the timing belt.
+The bolt snapped in half, halting force transmission to the camshafts and causing the pistons to collide with the exhaust valves.

 ## Under the hood